 As part of your muscle gain program, eat at least 3 meals per day including a snack between each meal.
 When it comes to timing your meals, many studies show that it doesn’t matter if you have your protein-packed meal before or after a workout.
 What’s important is that you eat during your metabolic window 30-45 minutes after a workout to help your muscles recover and rebuild.
 Also, remember to maintain the correct daily macronutrient intake (use your 8fit meal plan for that) and get your nutrients from high-quality food sources.

-If you want to maximize your protein synthesis and muscle gain, new research has uncovered a major breakthrough and indicates that if you have a generous serving of protein (minimum of 40 grams) just before you go to bed, that you will see significant increases in strength and muscular hypertrophy.
-Try eating a protein-packed meal for dinner to see big gains.
+If you want to maximize your protein synthesis and muscle gain, new research has uncovered a major breakthrough and indicates that if you have a generous serving of protein (minimum of 40 grams) before you go to bed, that you will see significant increases in strength and muscular hypertrophy.
+Keep in mind that every body is different so your personal protein needs may differ.
+Try eating a protein-packed meal for dinner or easily digestible snack to see big gains.